Karuch/aws-terraform-project-generator/README.md

 ```
 Is your project might have different resources across different environments OR
 you might need different credentials/backends per environment? (different account, region, bucket etc') to deploy resources.
-if yes, please use `--env-folders`:
+if yes, please use `--env-folders`.
+if you want you can use the same cerdentials/backend in all of the environments, `--env-folders`:
 ```
 # --account-id and --cicd-role are optional and needed for CICD
 ./project_init/project_init.sh --env-folders \